Wild flora and fauna in Georgia’s oldest nature reserve.

 Description of the route

 The trek starts from the information center in Lagodekhi Nature Reserve, at the highest point of Lagodekhi Village.
-Make sure to buy all food for the hike in the village and then walk or take a taxi up to the information center to register and pay the camping/hut fees.
-You can buy a map for 2 lari and the staff will be happy to tell you everything you could ever want to know about the hike.
+Make sure to buy all food for the hike in the village and then walk or take a taxi up to the Information center to register and pay the camping/hut fees.
 Fill up your water bottles here, as you will not have another opportunity until the hut.

 The trail starts as a wide gravel path going towards the more popular day hike to Black Grouse Waterfall, but soon you will see a sign pointing to Black Rock Lake/Meteo Shelter to the right.
 From here, there is only one way to go, marked with red and white paint.
 After about 3 km of relatively flat terrain, you reach a river.
 Follow the rocky river bank upstream until the bridge, cross, and then head slightly downstream until the trail turns back upward.